micropython/micropython-esp32-ulp/README.rst

 This is intended as an alternative approach to assembling such programs using the binutils-esp32ulp toolchain from Espressif on a development machine.

+It can also be useful in cases where binutils-esp32ulp is not available.

 Features